Obligations for transfer duty self assessors

 Cancellation of registration

-Complete a notice for cancellation of self assessor registration (Form D12.4).
-You can also use this form to notify us within 14 days of ceasing to carry on a business.
+Complete a notice for cancellation of self assessor registration (Form D12.4) to notify us within 14 days of ceasing to carry on a business.

 In most cases, changes in ownership to your business will require your registration to be cancelled.
 If so, you will need to lodge a new application for registration.